awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-mx-record.md

 A *mail exchanger* record \(*MX record*\) is a configuration that specifies which mail servers can accept email that's sent to your domain\.

 To have Amazon SES manage your incoming email, you need to add an MX record to your domain's DNS configuration\.
 The MX record that you create refers to the endpoint that receives email for the AWS Region where you use Amazon SES\.
 For example, the endpoint for the US West \(Oregon\) Region is *inbound\-smtp\.us\-west\-2\.amazonaws\.com*\.
-For a complete list of endpoints, see [Amazon SES Regions and Endpoints](regions.md#region-endpoints)\.
+For a complete list of endpoints, see [Amazon SES regions and endpoints](regions.md#region-endpoints)\.

 **Note**
 The endpoints that receive email in Amazon SES aren't IMAP or POP3 email servers\.
 You can't use these URLs as incoming mail servers in email clients\.